Morse inequalities for the Koszul complex of multi-persistence: Morse inequalities for persistence modules

-with $c_q(u)=\dim H_q(X^u, \cup_j X^{u-e_j})$, $\xi_p^q(u)=\dim H_p(\K_*(x_1,x_2,\ldots,x_n;V_q)(u))$, and $V_q=H_q({\mathcal X})$. \end{thm}
+with $\mu_q(u)=\dim H_q(X^u, \cup_j X^{u-e_j})$, $\xi_p^q(u)=\dim H_p(\K_*(x_1,\ldots,x_n;V_q)(u))$, and $V_q=H_q({\mathcal X})$. \end{thm}

-In our setting, the minorant term involves the Betti tables of the Koszul complex $\K_*(x_1,\ldots,x_n;V_q)$ of the persistence modules $V_q$ associated with a multi-filtration ${\mathcal X}$ of $X$.
+In our setting, the right-hand side of the inequality involves the Betti tables of the Koszul complex $\K_*(x_1,\ldots,x_n;V_q)$ of the persistence modules $V_q$ associated with a multi-filtration ${\mathcal X}$ of $X$.
 They play the same role as the Betti numbers in standard Morse inequalities.
-Similarly, the majorant term involves the number of critical cells of dimension $q$ that enter at $u$, expressed as the dimension $c_q(u)$ of the relative homology of the pair $(X^u, \cup_j X^{u-e_j})$.
+Similarly, the left-hand side involves the homological Morse numbers $\mu_q(u)$, defined (see Section \ref{subsec:multipers}) as the dimension of the $q$-th relative homology group of the pair $(X^u, \cup_j X^{u-e_j})$.

 Before proving the theorem, let us state as a consequence an analogue of the weak Morse inequalities which follow from the strong ones of Theorem \ref{thm:strong_relative_xi} in the usual way (see Section \ref{sec:Morse-inequalities}).